 Cutting out pictures of French coiffure from an old encyclopaedia so to make collages that look rather like vintage cigarette adverts.

-Listening to my ten year old's manic analysis of a Stanley Kubrick or Martin Scorsese movie.
+Listening to my son's manic analysis of a Stanley Kubrick or Martin Scorsese movie.

 You have a kind heart and you're interested in another person's inner life - not just your own.